Generalized Hypercube Queueing Models with Overlapping Service Regions

 To obtain the steady-state probabilities of the system, we can solve the balance equations given the transition rate matrix $Q$.
 Let $\mathbb{P}\{B\}$ denote the probability that the system is occupying state $B$ under steady-state conditions.
 The balance equations can be written as:

 We also require that the probabilities sum to one, namely,

-However, the above balance equations cannot be solved computationally as the number of states on the hyperlattice is infinite and grows exponentially with the number of servers even when queue capacity is limited.
-To overcome this difficulty, we introduce an efficient estimation strategy in the next section.
+However, one can observe that the above balance equations are hard to solve as the number of states on the hyperlattice is infinite and grows exponentially with the number of servers, even when the queue capacity is limited.
+Additionally, from Equation~\eqref{eq:trans_matrix}, the transition rates $q_{u,v}$ explicitly depend on the state-dependent dispatch policy $\eta_{e,u}$ for all $e \in \mathcal{E}$ and $u,v \in \mathcal{U}$.
+This state-dependent structure further complicates solving Equations~\eqref{eq:balance-equations}, rendering them computationally intractable.
+To overcome this difficulty, we introduce an efficient approximation through a truncated hyperlattice model in the following section.